This is what you don’t know about online trading:

 You see, the bands act as invisible dynamic support and resistance levels.
 As such, when prices break the bands, it means something is going to happen.

-Also, most traders use the 20-period as the default parameters for the Donchian channel.
+Also, most traders use the 20-period as the default parameter for the Donchian channel.

 But it doesn’t mean you should too.
 This is something you can adjust to your liking and based on your trading style.